jcflack/pljava/src/site/markdown/install/prepg92.md

 The procedure above relies on the way loading stops when the settings are not right, giving you a chance to adjust them interactively.
-That turns out to be a problem if there are previously-saved settings, or the original defaults, that actually *work* even if they are not the settings you want.
+That turns out to be a problem if there are previously-saved settings, or the original defaults, that happen to *work* even if they are not the settings you want.
 In that case, the `LOAD` command starts PL/Java right up, leaving you no chance in the interactive session to change anything.